AObuchow/Sample-Commander/README.md

 Sample Commander is an application designed to assist in organizing audio files, also known as [samples](https://en.wikipedia.org/wiki/Sampling_(music)).

-It is written as an Eclipse plugin but is available as a standalone e4 RCP application.
+It is written & available as an Eclipse IDE plugin but it will soon be available as a standalone e4 RCP application.

-### Motivation
+### 💡 Motivation

 Sample Commander aims to offer the convenient sample browsing experience provided in modern [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation)'s with an [orthodox file manager](https://en.wikipedia.org/wiki/File_manager#Orthodox_file_managers) interface.